Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: More Details about Agent Safety Benchmarks

 \subsection{Agent-SafetyBench}

-Agent-SafetyBench\footnote{The Agent-SafetyBench code used in this paper is available at \url{https://github.com/thu-coai/Agent-SafetyBench}.} consists of $2,000$ test cases categorized into eight distinct risk types, as shown in Table \ref{appendix_table9}.
-Agent-SafetyBench focuses on both content safety and behavior safety arising from agent actions.
+Agent-SafetyBench~\cite{zhang2024agent} evaluates both content-level and behavior-level safety risks in agentic settings.
+It contains $2,000$ test cases across $349$ environments and covers eight risk categories, as shown in Table~\ref{appendix_table9}.
 These eight categories are divided into content and behavior safety risks.
-In particular, Agent-SafetyBench groups common content safety issues into two classes: \textit{Produce unsafe information/misinformation} and \textit{Contribute to harmful/vulnerable code}, as shown in the last two rows of Table \ref{appendix_table9}.
+In particular, Agent-SafetyBench groups common content safety issues into two classes: \textit{Contribute to harmful/vulnerable code} and \textit{Produce unsafe information/misinformation}, as shown in the last two rows of Table \ref{appendix_table9}.
 The remaining categories correspond to behavior risks.

 In addition, Agent-SafetyBench defines ten failure mode categories that represent common safety violations.
 Each test case may involve multiple failure modes.
 Identifying these modes helps clarify the underlying risk intent and facilitates a structured analysis of agent failure patterns.
-The full definitions of all ten failure modes are provided in Table \ref{appendix_table10}.